Gulf of Venezuela: History

 The gulf was first seen by Europeans in 1499, when an expedition commanded by Alonso de Ojeda, in which he was accompanied by Amerigo Vespucci, explored the Venezuelan coasts.
 They compiled information and named the new lands; this expedition arrived at the gulf after passing through the Netherlands Antilles and the Peninsula of Paraguaná.

-The Guajira Peninsula (left) and the Gulf of Venezuela (center) located south of the Caribbean Sea.
+The Guajira Peninsula, the Gulf of Venezuela, and Lake Maracaibo, located south of the Caribbean Sea.

 Economic importance

 These waters are important because they connect the Caribbean Sea to Lake Maracaibo in Venezuela, an important source of crude petroleum.
 Their industry uses the gulf to ship products from their wells and refineries in Lake Maracaibo to the world markets.